carbon-language/carbon-lang/docs/design/expressions/README.md

     pointer --> suffixOps
     negation & complement & incDec --> pointer
     unary --> pointerType & negation & complement

     %% Use a longer arrow here to put `not` next to other unary operators not ---> suffixOps

     %% `as` at the same level as `where` and comparisons as -----> unary

     multiplication & modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
     addition --> multiplication
     binaryOps --> addition & modulo & bitwise_and & bitwise_or & bitwise_xor & shift

     where --> binaryOps
     comparison --> binaryOps
-    logicalOperand --> comparison
-    logicalOperand --> not
+    logicalOperand --> comparison & not

     %% This helps group `and` and `or` together classDef hidden display: none;
     HIDDEN:::hidden ~~~ logicalOperand

     and & or --> logicalOperand
-    logicalExpression --> as & where
-    logicalExpression --> and & or
+    logicalExpression --> as & where & and & or
     if & expressionStatement --> logicalExpression
     insideParens & assignment --> if
 ```